mdeous/plasmid/README.md

   client, c

 Available Commands:
-  login       Start an idp initiated login flow (opens a browser) login-add   Create a new idp initiated login link login-del   Delete an idp initiated login link login-list  List links for idp initiated login sp-add      Register a new service provider sp-del      Delete a service provider sp-list     List service providers user-add    Create a new user account user-del    Delete an user account user-list   List user accounts
+  login        Start an idp initiated login flow (opens a browser) login-add    Create a new idp initiated login link login-del    Delete an idp initiated login link login-list   List links for idp initiated login session-del  Delete an active user session session-get  Get details about an active user session session-list List active user sessions sp-add       Register a new service provider sp-del       Delete a service provider sp-list      List service providers user-add     Create a new user account user-del     Delete an user account user-list    List user accounts

 Flags:
   -h, --help         help for client
       --url string   plasmid instance url (default "http://127.0.0.1:8000")

 Use "plasmid client [command] --help" for more information about a command.
 ```

-* create/list/delete user accounts
-* create/list/delete service providers
-* create/list/delete login links for IdP initiated login
-* start an IdP initiated login flow with a service provider

-Refer to the commands help for more details.
+Refer to each commands help for more details on their usage.

 ### API Endpoints